How EdTech can add value to early years education

 Technology can add value

-Yellow Door started developing apps for tablets a couple of years ago.
+Yellow Door started developing apps for tablets a few years ago.
 We took a fresh look at some of our most popular physical resources and considered how technology might add value to them.
 We came up with a range of resources that are easy to use in a teaching setting and extend children’s thinking with new learning opportunities.

 We started by developing apps to accompany our Come Alive Traditional Tales series of books and characters.
 These offer integrated audio, teacher options, games, interesting non-fiction and self-recording storytelling functions.